benbkk/the-asia/README.md

-# frontend-starter
+# The Asia's Cities Slider
-A minimum starter to get on with react projects.
-Webpack 4 + Glamorous.
+A very basic content slider built as react component.
+Just react without all the fancy stuff + hand crafted css-in-Js with the help of emotion-js and polished.

-## Featuring
+## Recipes
 - Webpack 4
-- ~~Glamorous / Glamor~~ Emotion CSS
+- Emotion CSS
-- PostCSS
+- Polished JS

 ## Getting Started